39 top tips for fishkeepers

 If there is empty space inside the box, use air-filled fish bags or a towel to wedge the bags in so they stay in one place.
 Seal the box with sticky tape and place in the boot, again wedging it in so the box won’t slide around.

-If you can’t get a polystyrene box, stand the bags in a cardboard box or a bucket to keep them upright and stop them sliding about.
+If you can’t get a polystyrene box, stand the bags in a cardboard box or a bucket to keep them upright.
 Place a towel over the top to block out the light and keep the warmth in.

 With no boxes or buckets, prop the bags up in a secure place.
 One possibility is the rear passenger’s footwell – slide the front seat back so that it holds them securely.

-If a passenger is entrusted with their care, the bags should be kept between their feet and not held on laps.
+If you entrust a passenger with their care, all them to keep the bags between their feet and not held on laps.
 Do not inspect the fish while travelling – keep them in the dark for the length of the journey.

 If you are worried about the fish getting cold, climate control is the best option.
 If you only have a fan, gentle warmth will be fine.